 The goal of Halve Waste is to reduce the waste to landfill by 50% by 2020.

 In 2015 the Halve Waste Councils committed to delivering a food and garden organics collection service for residents.
-This has resulted in a 90% take up with 50,000 households participating in Albury, 17,000 in Wodonga, 5,000 in Indigo and 5,000 in Federation Council areas.
+This has resulted in a 90% take up with 50,000 households from four Shires participating.
+22,000 in Albury, 17,000 in Wodonga, 5,000 in Indigo and 5,000 in Federation Council.

 The community has really rallied behind the organics service.
 In fact, the group of Councils has produced the highest quality compost with the lowest levels of contamination in the State.
 So far, the contamination rate has been less than 1% overall!